BowenFu/matchit.cpp/README.md

 }
 ```
 Note that the expression `map.end()` can be be used inside `pattern`.
-expr is a helper function that can be used to generate a expr function that return a value.
+expr is a helper function that can be used to generate a nullary function that return a value.

 ## Wildcard Pattern
 The wildcard `_` will match any patterns, as we see from the example above.
 It is a common practice to use it as the last pattern, playing the same role in our library as `default case` does for `switch` statements.